Quantcast

 1. Calendula

-Also known as pot marigold (not to be confused with regular marigold), sunny calendula thrives in pretty much any garden soil, including poorer soils.
+Sunny calendula (also known as pot marigold) thrives in pretty much any garden soil, including poorer soils.
 It loves the sunshine but does okay in light shade too.
 What an accommodating flower!
-You can eat the petals – they look fab in salads and soups – and it’s a great companion plant because studies have shown it helps repel pests like aphids, brassica-eating caterpillars, and armyworms.
+You can eat the petals – they look fabulous in salads and soups – and it’s a great companion plant because studies have shown it helps repel pests like aphids, brassica-eating caterpillars, and armyworms.

-• It’s best sown direct, where it is to grow.
-The soil here has been prepared in advance by just loosening it up to create a fluffy texture that’s good for sowing.
-Just to be sure, and to give an extra helping hand, such as forking in a little garden compost.
+• Calendula is best sown directly into the soil where it is to grow.
+The soil should be prepared in advance by just loosening it up to create a fluffy texture that’s good for sowing.
+Just to be sure, and to give an extra helping hand, fork in a little garden compost.

 • Sow about a half inch deep.
 Just push them down here and there.
 They will be thinned out once they’re up.